Disclaimer: I don't own Yu-Gi-Oh.

 "Well, aren't you gonna open it?" he asks.

 I scowl slightly (as in imperceptibly) at this.
-How rude!
+Rude!

-"Of course I'm going to open it--" I start cheerily.
-He looks at the envelope expectantly, "--once you're gone," I finish.
+"Of course I'm going to open it-" I start cheerily.
+He looks at the envelope expectantly, "-just as soon as you're gone," I finish.

 I'll just focus on the letter now.
 It's best.